 Jorge Macias Photography

 Eco-friendly weddings are a great reminder to take care of the space, home, and life we have in front of us before it is gone.
-Instead of a traditional registry, ask your honored guests for donations to a charity that is near and dear to your hearts – and tell them WHY!
+Instead of a traditional registry, request donations to a charity that is near and dear to your hearts.
+And tell them WHY!
 Get married in a national park or other historical landmarks, giving back to the community around you.
 Use biodegradable materials, like wood utensils, or reusable materials, like linen napkins.

 When you plan the perfect intimate wedding, your journey can still be filled to the brim with joy thanks to less fluff, less fuss.
 Don’t forget about all of the relationships present on your big day.
 Those who have encouraged and supported you along the way, making you into the person you are today.
 Celebrating those relationships is just as important as the budding new family you are forming on your wedding day.